-In virtio\xmit\pkts, same index range in vring is available for virtio to clean.
-Virtio will enqueue to be transmitted packets into vring, advance the vq->vq\ring.avail->idx, and then notify the host back end if necessary.
+In Tx, packets described by the used descriptors in vring are available for virtio to clean.
+Virtio will enqueue to be transmitted packets into vring, make them available to the device, and then notify the host back end if necessary.

-44.2 Features and Limitations of virtio PMD
+52.2 Features and Limitations of virtio PMD

-In this release, the virtio PMD driver provides the basic functionality of packet reception and transmission.
+In this release, the virtio PMD provides the basic functionality of packet reception and transmission.

 - It supports merge-able buffers per packet when receiving packets and scattered buffer per packet when transmitting packets.
-The packet size supported is from 64 to 1518. - It supports multicast packets and promiscuous mode.

-- The descriptor number for the Rx/Tx queue is hard-coded to be 256 by qemu 2.7 and below.
+The packet size supported is from 64 to 9728. - It supports multicast packets and promiscuous mode. - The descriptor number for the Rx/Tx queue is hard-coded to be 256 by qemu 2.7 and below.
 If given a different descriptor number by the upper application, the virtio PMD generates a warning and fall back to the hard-coded value.
 Rx queue size can be configurable and up to 1024 since qemu 2.8 and above.
 Rx queue size is 256 by default.
 Tx queue size is still hard-coded to be 256. - Features of mac/vlan filter are supported, negotiation with vhost/backend are needed to support them.
 When backend can't support vlan filter, virtio app on guest should not enable vlan filter in order to make sure the virtio port is configured correctly.
+E.g. do not specify '-enable-hw-vlan'

+in testpmd command line.
+Note that, mac/vlan filter is best effort: unwanted packets could still arrive.

-E.g. do not specify '-enable-hw-vlan' in testpmd command line. - "RTE\PKTMBUF\HEADROOM" should be defined no less than "sizeof(struct virtio\net\hdr\mrg\rxbuf)", which is 12 bytes when mergeable or "VIRTIO\F\VERSION\1" is set. no less than "sizeof(struct virtio\net\hdr)", which is 10 bytes, when using nonmergeable. - Virtio does not support runtime configuration. - Virtio supports Link State interrupt. - Virtio supports Rx interrupt (so far, only support 1:1 mapping for queue/interrupt). - Virtio supports software vlan stripping and inserting. - Virtio supports using port IO to get PCI resource when uio/igb\uio module is not available.
+- "RTE\PKTMBUF\HEADROOM" should be defined no less than "sizeof(struct virtio\net\hdr\mrg\rxbuf)", which is 12 bytes when mergeable or "VIRTIO\F\VERSION\1" is set. no less than "sizeof(struct virtio\net\hdr)", which is 10 bytes, when using non-mergeable. - Virtio does not support runtime configuration. - Virtio supports Link State interrupt. - Virtio supports Rx interrupt (so far, only support 1:1 mapping for queue/interrupt). - Virtio supports software vlan stripping and inserting. - Virtio supports using port IO to get PCI resource when UIO module is not available.